Identifying Drift, Diffusion, and Causal Structure from Temporal Snapshots: Experiments

-We now test APPEX on a broad range of higher dimensional random linear additive noise SDEs.
+We now consider parameter estimation on a broad range of higher dimensional random linear additive noise SDEs.
 For each dimension $d=3, \ldots, 10$, we generate $10$ random SDEs.
-To create each drift matrix $A$, we randomly sample each of its $d^2$ entries from $\text{Unif}(-5,5)$.
-To ensure that the values do not diverge, we verify that the maximal real part of the eigenvalues of $A$ is less than $1$.
-This allows us to consider process beyond OU processes, while obeying reasonable growth conditions in practice.
+To create each drift matrix $A$, we randomly sample each of its $d^2$ entries from $\text{Unif}(-5,5)$, and verify that its principal eigenvalue is less than $1$.
+This allows us to consider non-stationary processes, while obeying reasonable growth conditions.
 To create each diffusion $G$, we randomly initialize each of its $d^2$ entries via $\text{Unif}(-1,1)$ and then set $H=GG^\top$.
-For numerical stability, we perform Sinkhorn on the logarthmic scale for this experiment.
+For numerical stability, we perform Sinkhorn on the logarithmic scale for this experiment.
+We evaluate each estimate’s performance using MAE and correlation with the true parameters, where correlation is computed by vectorizing the corresponding matrices. \rv{We report the mean and standard error of the MAE across the 10 runs.}

-The results demonstrate that APPEX continues to estimate both SDE parameters robustly across all settings.
-Importantly, APPEX can handle arbitrary additive noise structures $H=GG^\top$, as evidenced by high correlations to the true diffusion and low MAE.
-This is significant because previous literature has focused on the setting of isotropic noise, but in practice, we expect noise structures to have off-diagonal entries due to shared noise from unobserved confounders, as well as unequal noise along the main diagonal.
+The results demonstrate that APPEX estimates both SDE parameter sets robustly across all settings.
+Importantly, APPEX can handle arbitrary additive noise structures $H=GG^\top$, as evidenced by the fact that its drift and diffusion estimates have low MAE and high correlation with respect to the true parameters.
+This is significant because previous literature has focused on the setting of isotropic noise, but in practice, we expect correlated noise structures, as well as unequal noise along the main diagonal.
 In contrast, although WOT estimates the drift somewhat decently, it is unable to estimate the diffusion accurately, particularly in higher dimensions, since it is constrained to isotropic noise in its reference SDE.
-Figure \eqref{fig:corr_exp_rand} shows how APPEX is able to re-orient incorrect diffusion priors to closely match the true diffusion of the underlying SDE.
+Figure \ref{fig:corr_exp_rand} shows how APPEX is able to re-orient incorrect diffusion priors to closely match the true diffusion of the underlying SDE. \rv{While running increasing numbers of iterations within APPEX generally leads to monotonic increases in parameter accuracy (as measured by correlation in Figure \ref{fig:corr_exp_rand}), we observe occasional instability due to the combination of finite observations, numerical limitations during trajectory inference from capping the maximum number of iterations of Sinkhorn, and the fact that the algorithm is building of previous (and wrong) estimates.}